Mission, Vision, Goals

 Customer service remains fundamental to our service offerings, and Transportation Services will engage with our community to offer more transparency into our operations, by showing how parking fees improve infrastructures and support sustainable transportation.
 I look forward to what’s ahead and having a hand in moving Aggies forward!

 As a leader in our industry, Transportation Services’ mission is to build, maintain, and operate transportation systems on the UC Davis campus, and facilitate transportation within those systems using the most fiscally and ecologically sustainable methods practicable.
-By selling and enforcing parking permits, we can maintain roads, pathways and parking lots--all in an effort to support the sustainability goals of UC Davis and move Aggies forward.
+By selling permits and enforcing parking policy, we can maintain roads, pathways and parking lots--all in an effort to support the sustainability goals of UC Davis and move Aggies forward.

 Transportation Services envisions a campus with no more than 25% drive-alone commuters, a bike theft rate 50% below that of 2020, and a continued refrain from building a 4th parking structure on the campus.
 We will continue to work efficiently and sustainably to meet our goals.